 Who are at risk for Early Menopause?

-Early Menopause is commonly observed in 10 – 28% of cases of Primary Amenorrhea, meaning women who have not had regular periods for a long time due to a medical condition.
+Early onset of Menopause is commonly observed in 10 – 28% of cases of Primary Amenorrhea, meaning women who have not had regular periods for a long time due to a medical condition.

 It is also observed in 4 -18% cases of Secondary Amenorrhea, meaning women who used to have periods but experienced loss of periods due to some health condition.